-A crown is a custom-made covering that fits over an original tooth that is decayed, damaged or cracked.
+A dental crown is a custom-made covering that fits over an original tooth that is decayed, damaged or cracked.
 Crowns are made of a variety of different materials such as porcelain, gold, or ceramic.

 The treatment plan for a patient receiving a crown involves: